 A former Air Force pilot, Martinez is still military personnel but is now the pilot for the Ares 3 mission.
 His precision as a pilot is noted repeatedly by Watney and other characters throughout the… (read full character analysis)

-A “computer geek” and career software engineer, Johanssen’s coding skills enable the Hermes crew to override NASA controls and perform the Ralph Purnell Maneuver without authorization.
+A “computer geek” and career software engineer, Johanssen’s coding skills enable the Hermes crew to override NASA controls and perform the Rich Purnell Maneuver without authorization.
 She likes the Beatles and Agatha Christie novels.
 Blonde… (read full character analysis)

 A low-level employee who processes Satellite images at NASA Satellite Control (Sat Con), Mindy is the first person on Earth to realize that Watney is still alive.
 She quickly becomes involved in conversations with upper-level… (read full character analysis)